microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/Sysrv-botnet/java-executing-cmd-to-run-powershell.md

 Sysrv is a Go-based botnet that targets both Windows and Linux servers, and steals resources to mine cryptocurrency.

-The following query finds instances of the Java process being used to execute cmd.exe and download and execute a PowerShell script.
+The following query finds instances of the Java process being used to execute cmd.exe, and download and execute a PowerShell script.

 ## Query